Blacksmoke16/crylog/docs/readme.md

   end

   # The logic to actually write the log message
-  protected def write(message : Message)
+  protected def write(message : Crylog::Message)
     # Do something
   end
 end